abhinav4848/Obsidian-Personal-Research/Own notes/Facts/Reward system of the brain.md

   - Science of Habit formation
 ---
-See ![[Reward system of the brain (flowchart).canvas|Reward system of the brain (flowchart)]] The reward systems of the brain are a group of structures that are activated whenever we experience something rewarding, such as eating a nice-tasting food, having sex, or using an [[addiction|addictive]] drug.
+See ![[Reward system of the brain (flowchart).canvas|Reward system of the brain (flowchart)]] The reward systems of the brain are a group of structures that are activated whenever we experience something rewarding, such as eating a nice-tasting food, having sex, or using an [[Addiction|addictive]] drug.
 Structures that are considered to be a part of this reward system are found along the primary [[Dopamine]] pathways of the brain.

 > When exposed to a stimulus that is rewarding, the brain responds by releasing an increased amount of Dopamine.